logux/docs/guide/starting/project.md

-# Creating new Logux Project
+# Creating New Logux Project

 Logux is a flexible framework.
 You can build very different systems (even point-to-point).